SkyLundy/ProcessWire-Env-Config/README.md

 4. Create your `.env` file and add values.

-**IMPORTANT** Modify your `.gitignore` file with the entries located in the included example
+**IMPORTANT** Modify your `.gitignore` file with the entries in the included example

 ## Usage

-The best place to use this application is in `/public/site/config.php`.
+The best place to use this utility is in `/public/site/config.php`.
 Here's an example config file that uses this strategy:

 ```php
 <?php namespace ProcessWire;